matkrin/mdman/test.md

     Show the version

 # TEST
 Inline code looks like `this`.
-This is a link to [google](https://google.com), how to does it look like.
+This is a link to [google](https://google.com), how to does it look like?
+How does this https://man.cx look like?
 A code block looks like this the following:

 ## Code Block